1technophile/OpenMQTTGateway/docs/prerequisites/board.md

 |ESP32|X|X|X|X|not tested|X|X|
 |ESP8266|X|X|X|not tested|X|X|X|

-*Note that Pilight is only supported on ESP for the moment.*
+*Note that Pilight is only supported on ESP and Arduino UNO handle only 32bits values in our context.*

 ![boards](../img/OpenMQTTGateway_boards.png)